John DeCamp: Early life and legislative career

-After the Legislature
+After the legislature

-In 1992, DeCamp wrote a mass market paperback book titled The Franklin Cover-up: Child Abuse, Satanism, and Murder in Nebraska in which he alleged that the Franklin child prostitution ring allegations were actually true and involved murder and Satanism.
-In 1993, DeCamp was featured in an unreleased Discovery Channel documentary called Conspiracy of Silence.
+In 1992, DeCamp wrote a book titled The Franklin Cover-up: Child Abuse, Satanism, and Murder in Nebraska in which he alleged that the Franklin child prostitution ring allegations was not a hoax, as the grand juries dutied with investigating these allegations concluded, and alleged that the FBI and local Nebraska officials participated in a cover-up.
+DeCamp was featured in an unaired 1993 documentary titled "Conspiracy of Silence" produced by Yorkshire Television for the Discovery Channel.
+Producer Tim Tate said that the Discovery Channel withdrew their support for the film shortly before its broadcast date and was never aired on television.

 DeCamp served as a lawyer for the Militia of Montana, a militia-movement group, in the 1990s.

 In 1996, DeCamp ran for the U.S. Senate as a Libertarian, but lost to Republican Chuck Hagel.

 In 2006, DeCamp attempted to return to the Nebraska legislature, running for a seat in the 30th District, which consisted of Gage County and southern Lancaster County.
 In the nonpartisan primary, he placed fourth of six candidates, with 12.3% of the vote; the top two vote-getters moved on to the general election, in which Norm Wallman was elected to the seat.

 In Nebraska State Senator Ernie Chambers's 2008 satirical lawsuit against God, DeCamp acted as the attorney for God.

 DeCamp died in Norfolk, Nebraska, on July 27, 2017.
 He had suffered from Parkinson's disease and Alzheimer's disease.